Incorporating Customer Service Platforms Into Your Customer Service Strategy

 9. Two days later, anxious for her new purchase to arrive, Kate texts “When will my phone arrive?”.

 Whether you run a single brick-and-mortar retailer or a global cloud services corporation, providing your customers with the smoothest possible customer service experience has never been more important for your company’s viability.
 Companies capitalizing on the convenience factor take the lion’s share of customers in every industry.
-Finally, transitioning to a customer-focused business philosophy has never been easier or more effective than it is now, what with CEPs doing all the heavy lifting.
+Finally, transitioning to a customer-focused business philosophy has never been easier or more effective than it is now, what with Customer Service Platforms doing all the heavy lifting.